The Reverend Horton Heat: Early career

-Adding bassist Jimbo Wallace and drummer Taz Bentley in 1989, Reverend Horton Heat recorded for Sub Pop at Reciprocal Recording in Seattle and Crystal Clear in Dallas, which made up the majority of material on Reverend Horton Heat's debut album, Smoke 'Em If You Got 'Em (1990).
-For the next album, the band recorded with Gibby Haynes of the Butthole Surfers producing at Ardent Studios in Memphis: The Full-Custom Gospel Sounds of the Reverend Horton Heat (1993).
+Hiring bassist Jimbo Wallace and drummer Taz Bentley in 1989, the Reverend Horton Heat got signed by Sub Pop and recorded their debut album, Smoke 'Em If You Got 'Em (1990), at Reciprocal Recording in Seattle and Crystal Clear in Dallas.
+For their next album, The Full-Custom Gospel Sounds of the Reverend Horton Heat (1993), the band recorded with Gibby Haynes of the Butthole Surfers producing at Ardent Studios in Memphis, Tennessee.

-Interscope Records joined with Sub Pop to co-release the band's third album Liquor in the Front (1994).
+After the success of their first two albums, the Reverend Horton Heat signed a deal with Interscope Records to co-release the band's third album Liquor in the Front (1994) with Sub Pop.
 Al Jourgensen of Ministry produced the album.